carbon-design-system/carbon/docs/guides/setup/virtual-machines.md

 - When using the VM, you may need to `View > Virtual Screen 1` and select a different scale
-- By default, the left `CMD` key removes the "input trap" VM so you can interact with your primary OS
+- By default, the left `CMD` key removes the "input trap" from the VM so you can interact with your primary OS
 - Remember to use `CTRL` instead of `CMD` for selecting, copying, cutting, pasting, etc. on Windows VMs